JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7990 days**.

-And here is a just a random fact -  **The eye of a human can distinguish 500 shades of the gray**.
+And here is a just a random fact -  **Decaffeinated coffee is not 100% caffeine free.
+When coffee is being decaffeinated, 2% of the caffeine still remains in it**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 13 Nov, 2025.</sub>
+<sub>Last updated by Github Actions on 14 Nov, 2025.</sub>